-The BigCommerce ecommerce platform has an amazing array of advanced selling features and management tools designed to help startups and small businesses compete at the highest levels.
-Yet all of this power is surprisingly simple to harness.
-You can set up a BigCommerce store in just a few hours following our 10 easy steps.
+The BigCommerce ecommerce platform has a robust set of advanced selling features and management tools designed to help startups and small businesses compete at the highest levels.
+And, all of that power is surprisingly simple to harness.
+You can learn how to quickly set up a BigCommerce store by following our 10 easy steps.

 Before you proceed with customizing your online store, take a video tour of the platform to familiarize yourself with all it has to offer.
 You’ll find a wide variety of Getting Started videos in the BigCommerce Help Center.

 If you will be working with others to build your store, it is recommended that you set them up as additional users.

 The Store Profile is where your basic store information is entered, like your store name, country, and contact information.
 You can do this by going to Store Set Up > Store Profile.